Hepatocellular carcinoma: Staging

-MRI is the best imaging method to detect the presence of a tumor capsule.

 The most common sites of metastasis are the lung, abdominal lymph nodes, and bone.

 Prevention

 Since hepatitis B and C are some of the main causes of hepatocellular carcinoma, prevention of infection is key to then prevent HCC.
 Thus, childhood vaccination against hepatitis B may reduce the risk of liver cancer in the future.
+In those with chronic hepatitis C infection, treatment of the hepatitis C using medications reduces the risk of developing HCC.

 In the case of patients with cirrhosis, alcohol consumption is to be avoided.
 Also, screening for hemochromatosis may be beneficial for some patients.

-Whether screening those with chronic liver disease for HCC improves outcomes is unclear.
+HCC surveillance in those with chronic liver disease with cirrhosis is indicated and generally consists of a twice-yearly ultrasound with or without Alpha-fetoprotein lab testing.
+The utility of HCC surveillance or screening in those with chronic liver disease without cirrhosis is less well established.

 Treatment

-Treatment of hepatocellular carcinoma varies by the stage of disease, a person's likelihood to tolerate surgery, and availability of liver transplant:
+Treatment of hepatocellular carcinoma varies by the stage of disease, a person's likelihood to tolerate surgery, and availability of liver transplantation: